-To create a new control file for a data file, select PF2 from the Control File Options screen.
-Two types of information must be specified: the parameters for the data file, and the field specifications for individual records within the data file.
-Refer to Appendix B, Control File Record Formats, for a description of the control file record formats.
+To create a new control file for a data file, press PF2 from the Control File Options screen (Figure 2-3).
+Two types of information must be specified:

+- The parameters for the data file - The field specifications for individual records within the data file

+For a description of the control file record formats, refer to Appendix B.

-2.3.1 Data File Parameters
+2.3.1 Data File Header Specification